GoogleCloudPlatform/openjdk-runtime/DEVELOPING.md

 # Running Tests
 Integration tests can be run via [Google Cloud Container Builder](https://cloud.google.com/container-builder/docs/overview).
-These tests deploy a sample test application to App Engine and to Google Container Engine using the provided runtime image, and exercise various integrations with other GCP services.
+These tests deploy a sample test application to App Engine and to Google Kubernetes Engine using the provided runtime image, and exercise various integrations with other GCP services.
 Note that the image under test must be pushed to a gcr.io repository before the integration tests can run.